 Raptor Conservation Internship

-Center stay: $300 USD per week with a weekly stipend of $100/week.
+$150 USD per week with a weekly stipend of $50/week.
 Will need to purchase own food.
-Will have room, board, wifi and a phone.
-Access to a work vehicle.
+Will have room, board and wifi and access to a work vehicle for in town runs.

 We are looking for interns for our raptor conservation program.
 Interns will get involved in basic husbandry and bird care, and will have the opportunity to help with rehabilitation.
 The internship experience will vary according to the length of service and the needs of birds at the time of the internship.
 We tailor each internship to the individual.

 Internships will be for a minimum of 2 weeks and max of 6 months.

 We are looking for interns with an appropriate education background and a lot of enthusiasm; No experience needed, but an interest in raptor conservation, bird training and rehabilitation is strongly preferred.

 Successful applicants will be required to contribute $150 USD/week paid before arrival.

 Transport to and from the airport is $50 USD.
 We are unable to provide flights.